-Papular urticaria is an allergic reaction to insect bites or stings.
-The condition causes itchy red bumps on the skin.
-Some bumps can become fluid-filled blisters, called vesicles or bullae, depending on size.
+Papular urticaria is an allergic reaction to insect bites or stings causing itchy red bumps on the skin.
+Some bumps called vesicles or bullae can become fluid-filled blisters, depending on size.

 Keep reading to learn more about this condition.

-Symptoms usually appear in the late spring and summer.
-The lesions of papular urticaria can last for days to weeks before clearing up.
-Since the rash can disappear and reappear, symptoms can recur for weeks or months.
-The bumps can reappear because of new insect bites and stings, or continued environmental insect exposure.
+- Length of symptoms: The bumps usually appear in the late spring and summer, and the lesions can last for days to weeks before clearing up.
+The bumps can reappear because of new insect bites and stings or continued environmental insect exposure.